TomokiMiyauci/format/README.md

 ### Custom serialization

-Argument serialization uses the `String` constructor by default.
+Parameter serialization uses the `String` constructor by default.

 To change this, specify the `stringify` option.